bottlenoselabs/c2cs/README.md

 ### Limitations

-1. .NET 5+ because C# 9 function pointers are used.
+1. .NET 5+ because C# 9 function pointers are used. `C2CS` is made using .NET 6 but can create bindings for at least .NET 5.

 2. Pointers such as `void*` can have different sizes across target computer architectures.
 E.g., `x86` pointers are 4 bytes and `x64` (aswell as `arm64`) pointers are 8 bytes.
 Thus, if you need to have bindings for `x86`/`arm32` and `x64`/`arm64` you will need to have two seperate bindings.
 However, 64 bit is pretty ubiquitous on Windows these days, at least for gaming, as you can see from [Steam hardware survey where 64-bit is 99%+](https://store.steampowered.com/hwsurvey/directx/).
 Additionally, you can see that the ["trend" is that 64-bit is becoming standard over time with 32-bit getting dropped](https://en.wikipedia.org/wiki/64-bit_computing#64-bit_operating_system_timeline).